Odore Joseph Gendron: Early life

 Gendron was born on September 13, 1921, in Manchester, New Hampshire, to Franco-Americans Francis and Valida (née Rouleau) Gendron.
-He attended Sacred Heart School in Manchester and before continuing his education in Canada, where he studied at St. Charles Borromeo Seminary in Sherbrooke, Quebec.
+He attended Sacred Heart School in Manchester and continued his education in Canada, where he studied at St. Charles Borromeo Seminary in Sherbrooke, Quebec.
 From 1942 to 1947, he studied philosophy and theology at St. Paul Seminary in Ottawa, Ontario.

 Priesthood

 Gendron was ordained to the priesthood at the Cathedral of Saint Joseph in Manchester for the Diocese of Manchester by Bishop Matthew Brady on May 31, 1947.

 Following his ordination, Gendron served as associate pastor at Angel Guardian Parish in Berlin, New Hampshire, until 1952, and then at Sacred Heart Parish in Lebanon, New Hampshire (1952–1960), and St. Louis Church in Nashua, New Hampshire (1960–1965).
 From 1965 to 1967, Gendron was pastor of Our Lady of Lourdes Parish in Pittsfield, New Hampshire.
 He then served at St. Augustin Parish in Manchester until 1972, when he was named the first episcopal vicar for women religious.
-Gendron was raised by the Vatican to the rank of honorary prelate in December 1970, and became vicar for clergy in January 1974.
+Gendron was raised by the Vatican to the rank of honorary prelate in December 1970, and became vicar for clergy for the diocese in January 1974.